pnp/pnpcore/docs/using-the-sdk/files-intro.md

 If you don't load the `ParentList` details then field data of complex fields (e.g. Url fields) is not loaded correctly and metadata updates might fail.

+> [!Note]
+> Files can have audiences set enabling page web parts to conditionally show the file depending on who loads the page.
+See the [Using audience targeting](audience-targeting-intro.md) page to learn more.

 ### Getting the file of a list item

 A document in a document library is an `IListItem` holding the file metadata with an `IFile` holding the actual file.
 If you have an `IListItem` you can load the connected file via `File` property: